-- Families will receive resources for supporting their child's learning and development. - Families will be provided with literacy resources to support them in reading with their child. - Fathers will be actively encouraged to be involved in their child's educational experience. - Families will be prepared for their child's transition to preschool and then kindergarten.
+- Families will receive resources for supporting their child's learning and development. - Families will be provided with literacy resources to support them in reading with their child. - Fathers will be actively encouraged to be involved in their child's preschool experience. - Families will be prepared for their child's transition to kindergarten.

-Section 1: Program Option
+Section 1: The Centers